Skip to content Accessibility info

 What Auto Insurance Does Florida Require?

-Florida is a no-fault state.
-That means your own insurance pays for your medical expenses after an accident, regardless of who caused it.
-According to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), every vehicle with four or more wheels registered in Florida must carry two coverages:
+Florida is a no-fault state, which means your own insurance pays for your medical expenses after an accident, no matter who caused it.
+To register a vehicle, Florida only requires two coverages.

-The Insurance Information Institute (iii.org) strongly recommends that drivers carry at least $100,000/$300,000 in bodily injury liability, plus uninsured motorist coverage, regardless of what the state requires.
-We agree — and we help every client understand why.
+The Insurance Information Institute (iii.org) recommends every driver carry at least $100,000/$300,000 in bodily injury liability plus uninsured motorist coverage, no matter what the state requires.
+We agree with them, and it's one of the first conversations we have with every new client.

 For a deeper look at PIP, MedPay, and how the two coverages work together, read our guide on Florida PIP vs. MedPay.